thewml/website-meta-language/src/README.md

 with a well-suited set of include files which provide higher-level features build on top of the backends core languages.
-While not trivial and idiot proof WML provides most of the core features real [hackers](https://en.wikipedia.org/wiki/Hacker) always wanted for HTML generation.
+While not trivial and idiot proof WML provides most of the core features real
+<a href="https://en.wikipedia.org/wiki/Hacker">hackers</a> always wanted for HTML generation.
 </p>

 </blockquote>